-Set in stunning Swiss mountain scenery, Lake Lucerne is also known as the Lake of the Four Forested Cantons, overlooked by the areas of Lucerne, Uri, Underwalden and Schwyz.
-The lake is the fourth largest in Switzerland at 44 square miles and its unique shape nestled between the mountains offers the opportunity to take in spectacular views of the area.
+Set in stunning Swiss mountain scenery, Lake Lucerne is also known as the Lake of the Four Forested Cantons, overlooked by the Uri, Underwalden and Schwyz areas.
+The lake is the fourth largest in Switzerland at 44 square miles and has a uniquely beautiful location.
+Nestled in between mountains, it offers the opportunity to take in spectacular views of the area.

-Sometimes called the heart of Switzerland, the lake holds an important place in Swiss history, as the Rütli – a meadow above the lake - was the setting for the oath taken in 1921 which laid the foundation of the Swiss Federation.
+Sometimes called the heart of Switzerland, the lake holds an important place in Swiss history.
+The meadow above the lake, Rütli, was the setting for the oath taken in 1291, which laid the foundation of the Swiss Federation.
 On August 1st that year, the Rütli Oath was taken to form a confederation and this day is now celebrated each year as the Swiss National Holiday.